National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 WHAT IS THE NORTH COUNTRY NATIONAL SCENIC TRAIL?

 In March 1980 Federal legislation authorized the establishment of the North Country National Scenic Trail (NST) as a component of the National Trails System.
-It is one of only eight trails authorized by Congress to be National Scenic Trails.
+It is one of only eleven trails authorized by Congress to be National Scenic Trails.
 National Scenic Trails are long distance, non-motorized trails.

 In many ways, the trail is similar in concept to the more widely known Appalachian Trail--both are NST's.
 In other ways, it is uniquely different as it crosses a more diverse geographic area.